kimbring2/MOBA_RL/README.md

 For example, in the case of the Magic Stick, which is a very early game, it can be upgraded to the Magic Wand by using 2 Iron Branch and 1 Recipe like a below image.

 <img src="image/dota2_magic_wand.png" width="600">

-When implementing that as Python code, you can just save the item name in the list and use that as sequently for purchasing each item.

 The video below shows how to use obtain the magic wand from recipe.